University of Michigan-Ann Arbor vs University of North Carolina at Chapel Hill

 The Financial Comparison

-University of Michigan-Ann Arbor and University of North Carolina at Chapel Hill are closely matched on financial return.
-University of Michigan-Ann Arbor scores 95/100 while University of North Carolina at Chapel Hill scores 94/100 - a gap small enough that individual circumstances (major choice, financial aid package, in-state vs out-of-state status) will likely matter more than the overall score difference.
+Good news if you're stuck between them: University of Michigan-Ann Arbor and University of North Carolina at Chapel Hill come out about even on financial return.
+University of Michigan-Ann Arbor scores 95/100 and University of North Carolina at Chapel Hill scores 94/100 - close enough that your own situation (your major, the aid package each one offers you, in-state vs out-of-state) will matter more than the score gap.

-Ten years after enrollment, University of Michigan-Ann Arbor graduates earn a median of $83,648 compared to $72,200 at University of North Carolina at Chapel Hill.
-The payback period is 4 years at University of Michigan-Ann Arbor versus 5 years at University of North Carolina at Chapel Hill.
+Then look at what that buys.
+Ten years after enrollment, University of Michigan-Ann Arbor graduates earn a median $83,648 against $72,200 at University of North Carolina at Chapel Hill.
+The cost earns itself back in 4 years at University of Michigan-Ann Arbor and 5 years at University of North Carolina at Chapel Hill.

-Graduates leave University of North Carolina at Chapel Hill with a median $14,000 in debt versus $19,500 at University of Michigan-Ann Arbor.
-The debt-to-earnings ratios are 0.35 and 0.28 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of North Carolina at Chapel Hill owing a median $14,000 versus $19,500 at University of Michigan-Ann Arbor.
+Their debt-to-earnings ratios are 0.35 and 0.28 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers